Honors Program Handbook

 Tutorials

-Most departments require TWO consecutive semesters of thesis tutorials.
+Most departments require two consecutive semesters of thesis tutorials.
 You are responsible for knowing and complying with your department’s policy.
 For December completions, the two-semester tutorial requirement is usually satisfied by doing one tutorial during the Spring of the junior year, the other during the Fall of the senior year.

 Special Circumstances